juliuste/gemeindeverzeichnis/readme.md

 ## Build

-The module contains a dataset as of `03/17/2017`.
-To re-generate the dataset or to generate a newer version of it, just move the `.asc` file you downloaded from the [data portal](https://www.govdata.de/web/guest/daten/-/details/gv100_quartalsausgabe) to `build/data.asc` and run `npm run build` in the project root.
+The module contains a dataset as of `2017-03-18`.
+To re-generate the dataset or to generate a newer version of it, run `npm run build` in the project root.

 ## Contributing